 - As roots are the part of the plant that is at greatest risk, digging a hole in your garden soil for the pot and filling any gaps with soil or straw is a good way to keep the roots insulated from the cold.

 - Place the pot in an even bigger pot.
-This is an effective strategy if you have a large unused pot in the garden and use a layer of straw, dead leaves or other insulating material between the larger pot and the azaleas pot to protect the roots against the cold.
+This is an effective strategy if you have a large unused pot in the garden and use a layer of straw, dead leaves, or other insulating material between the larger pot and the azalea pot to protect the roots against the cold.

 Planting your azalea in a pot that is 16 inches in diameter is a good idea in colder climates as larger pots have more soil capacity to help insulate the roots.

 Do not water the azalea in Winter as the plant is dormant and additional water can increase the chance of fungal disease.
 Resume watering as soon as the weather warms up and you see new growth emerging.